The Early Years

 The “Kevin” club was established eighteen years into the Gaelic Athletic Association’s lifetime in the winter of 1902.
 The Evening Herald noted on Saturday November 22nd that “St Kevin’s H.C. were in the process of formation” and that the first training session would be held near the Polo Grounds on the same day.
 Gaelic League members and the students of C.B.S.
 Synge Street school were central to the establishment of the club.

 While initially formed as a hurling club, football would soon follow and it was Saturday football league that would be our first title.
-Success on the hurling field soon followed and the club attained senior hurling status for the first time in 1910, by winning the junior championship.
+Success on the hurling field soon followed with a middle league title and the club subsequently attained senior hurling status for the first time in 1910, by winning the junior championship.
 A senior hurling league title followed shortly.

 The game of Camogie was devised in the Craobh a’ Chietinnigh (Keating Branch) in 1903 and practice sessions were held that summer in Drumcondra and later in the Phoenix Park.
 An Cumann Camógaíochta was inaugurated at 8 North Frederick Street, Dublin on the 25th February 1905 and it was in 1906 that Kevin’s decided to set up a team.
 Most of what we know about the Kevin’s Camóg club is a result of a former Camogie President by the name of Pat Rafferty who wrote “A History of Camogie in Dublin”.
 While not explicitly stated is reasonable to assume that the local Gaelic League branch had once again played its part in formation of Kevins Camóg club.
 Not alone were the Gaelic League a key driving force for Camogie in general, but as the Irish Independent noted the Craobh Naomh Caoimhín branch had both boys and girls participating.

 On the 21st April 1911 at 25 Rutland Square Kevin’s attended a meeting in the Gaelic League Hall, which the main agenda item being how to foster and popularize the game of Camogie.
 The initial strategy was to play friendly games and on Tuesday 25th July Kevin’s took to the field to challenge Glenmalures.
 Prior to that a representative team from Dublin also travelled to Dundalk on the 9th July and included two ladies from Kevin’s by the names of O’Reilly and Mordaunt.
 Another Dublin North v South game was arranged for 9th September at the Foxrock Aeridheacht and the team was dominated by Kevin’s players including Kearns, Molloy O’Reilly, Mordaunt, Hynes (2), Jenkinson and Brown.
 The availability of pitches was a challenge and contact was made with C.Y.M.S. for the use of their grounds in Richmond Hill in Rathmines.
 Interestingly it was around this time that hurlers of Kevin’s had a strong connection with the Richmond Hill area.
-Approximately thirteen teams affiliated to the 1912/13 Dublin League which was won by the Kevin’s Camóg club.
+Approximately thirteen teams affiliated to the 1912 Dublin League which was won by the Kevin’s Camóg club.
+Prominent members representing the club during this time were Misses Hogan, O’Reilly and Hynes.
+Historical meeting minutes from the Dublin County Board can be accessed on the GAA Website.
 Unfortunately the camogie club ceased to compete around 1918.

-Kevin’s won the intermediate championship final in 1924 with a team mainly made up of players who came up through the ranks.
-Charlie McMahon played throughout the season with a bullet lodged in his head from the War of independence.
-Charlie would later line out for the Dublin senior hurlers and win a National League and All-Ireland title.
+In 1924 Kevin’s won the Intermediate Championship final with a team mainly made up of players who came up through the ranks.
 Harry’s revival would finally bear fruit when in 1926 the club reached it’s first and only senior championship hurling final by beating the star studded and controversial Army Metro team.
 Kevin’s would be the first Dublin club to reach a senior final with homegrown talent.

-In hurling the club lost it’s senior status in the early 1930’s but regained it again at the end of the decade with what was dubbed by Dermot Byrne as a “Great Team” who won the cup, league and junior championship to go back up.
+The club lost it’s Senior hurling status in the early 1930’s but regained it again at the end of the decade with what was dubbed by Dermot Byrne as a “Great Team” who won the cup, league and junior championship to go back up.
 This team had a number of stars including Vesty Muldowney who had played in an All-Ireland and National League final and Peader Carton whose sons and grandsons went on to play with the famed O’ Tooles club.
 Also on the squad was Finbarr Fagan and Jimmy Bradley who had lined out for the Dublin minors against Cork (and the legendary Christy Ring) in the 1938 All-Ireland minor final .

 The 1950’s were lean in terms of success, but a Junior B title was won and in 1956 Kevin’s also won the minor hurling championship beating St. Columba’s of Crumlin in the final.
 The team included renowned tenor John Mac Nally and Freddie Strahan would later line out as an Irish International soccer player.